seyerjo/fa2trakt/docs/06_implementation.md

 - **Asynchronous Operations:**

-  - Properly handles Chrome API promises (e.g., `chrome.tabs.create`)
-  - Checks `chrome.runtime.lastError` consistently
+  - The current implementation uses `window.open`, which is synchronous and does not return a Promise or allow checking `chrome.runtime.lastError` for success/failure.
-  - Enhanced error handling with contextual logging planned
+  - Enhanced error handling with contextual logging planned.

 - **Security:**